Brielle Biermann Is ‘Feeling So Blessed’ In A Plunging Top And Bucket Hat

 Brielle’s upload has received over 15,400 likes and more than 135 comments.

-Her latest social media activity came shortly after the formerly blond Instagram influencer used the social media site to show off her new look and clap back at a hater.
+Her latest social media activity came shortly after the formerly blond Instagram influencer used the social media app to reveal her new look and clap back at a hater.

-Ariana Biermann’s big sister proudly revealed her new darker hair with longer extensions in multi-photo post last month.
+Ariana Biermann’s big sister proudly showcased her new darker hair with longer extensions in a multi-photo post last month.
 She shared several mirror selfies in a tie-dye sweater during a trip to West Hollywood, California.

 “Too dark and too much hair,” one person told her in the comments section.